Verino airfield

 Verino airfield was a Soviet Air Force based in Khabarovsk Krai, Russia located 5 km northeast of Pereyaslavka, Russia and about 35 miles (55 km) south of Khabarovsk.
-Verino was an 11th Air Army airfield, with the 300 and 302nd Bomber Aviation Regiment a mainstay in later years.
+Verino was an 1st Air Army airfield, with the 300 and 302nd Bomber Aviation Regiment a mainstay in later years.

 History

-The airfield was first spotted by Western forces during Lockheed U-2 overflights in March 1958.
+The United States Air Force first spotted the airfield during Lockheed U-2 overflights in March 1958.
 Analysts found a 7,600 x 150' runway but could not see much detail.
-Later missions revealed as many as 93 aircraft parked on the ramps, most of them MiG-17 Fresco.
-Around 1970, the airfield had been upgraded with Sukhoi Su-15 Flagon, though MiG-17 Fresco were still based here.
+Later missions revealed as many as 93 aircraft parked on the ramps, most of them Mikoyan-Gurevich MiG-17s (ASCC "Fresco").
+Around 1970, upgraded aircraft, the Sukhoi Su-15 (ASCC "Flagon,") had arrived, though MiG-17s were still based here.

 By the 1980s, the airfield's interceptor role had diminished and many of the aircraft were replaced with tactical and attack aircraft.
-These included the Sukhoi Su-24 Fencer and Mikoyan MiG-27 Flogger.
+These included the Sukhoi Su-24 (ASCC "Fencer") and Mikoyan MiG-27 Flogger.